Chargebacks on Gumroad

 6) We wait.
 This can take months, sometimes.

-Let's say you have $1,000 in sales and you incur $100 in chargebacks.
+Let's say you have $1,000 in sales, and you incur $100 in chargebacks.
 You now have a 10% chargeback-to-sales volume rate, meaning 10% of all of your sales have resulted in chargebacks.
 As you know, we also swallow the resulting penalties that are attached to chargebacks.
 Theoretically, if we were to continue processing your sales, we would continue to accrue fees and chargebacks on your behalf.

 Reverse Chargebacks vs. Repurchasing

-Credit card networks were built over the last 60 years.
-They were originally designed to go in one direction.
-Then, the concept of chargebacks was added.
+That said, reversing or winning a dispute can take longer than anyone would expect.
 Chargebacks are often manually reviewed and slower to process than your average daily payment.
 Chargeback reversals (or reversal-reversals) were hacked in on top of that.
 It's kind of a mess.

 To see your funds return to your account, it is often easier to ask your customer to repurchase the product again.
 They will have to: